khanhlnq/jvnmobilegis/README.txt

-JVNMobileGIS - WMS mobile viewer
+JVNMobileGIS - mobile map viewer
-Copyright 2007 - JavaVietnam.org
+Copyright 2007 - JVNGIS

 This program is intended for all MIDP 2.0, CLDC 1.0 mobile phones.
-It support get map from any OGC WMS 1.0.0 compliant server.
-Some features are for JavaVietnam's map server only (e.g: Find Path, Search Feature).
+It supports getting map from any OGC WMS 1.0.0 compliant server.

 Software requirements:
 (1) For computer: